One of the most perplexing questions a Christian and, to be sure, a Christian leader will face when it comes to risk is this:

-Pivotal decision making should be navigated through prayer, through pouring over scripture (prayer and scripture should always be married) and through seeking advice of trusted, Christian mature people around you (click here for how to develop an inner circle like that).
+Pivotal decision-making should be navigated through prayer, through pouring over scripture (prayer and scripture should always be married), and through seeking the advice of trusted, Christian mature people around you (click here for how to develop an inner circle like that).
 But sometimes that even lands in a place of uncertainty.

 Here are two questions I’ve started asking myself to help when things aren’t clear:

 1. Is ‘wisdom’ killing my trust in God?